AeKana/Portfolio/Million-Song-Dataset/README.md

 SELECT year, ROUND(AVG (duration),2) as avg_duration FROM songs
 GROUP BY year;
 ```
+Graph of the average song duration (sec) per year.

 ![alt text](https://github.com/AeKana/Portfolio/blob/master/Million-Song-Dataset/average_song.png)

 As we can see, there are roughly 2 clusters of average song duration.
 During the late 1920's to mid 1960's the average duration of songs was about 160-200 secs.
 Starting from the 1970's, song duration increased dramatically ranging on average 230-250 secs.
 Perhaps as the years increase, we demand longer songs?